Nawrin03/SImpleLoginForm/README.md

 # SImpleLoginForm
-Used Php, html5 , bootstrap and mySql Database
+Used Php, html5 , bootstrap and mySql Database<br/>
-Import the database
+Import the database<br/>
-Put the file on localhost
+Put the file on php supported server like Apache<br/>
 Run the project on browser